COVID-19 pandemic in Tibet

-This article documents the situation of the COVID-19 pandemic in the Tibet Autonomous Region.
+This article documents the COVID-19 pandemic in the Tibet Autonomous Region.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

-The case fatality ratio for COVID-19 has been much lower than that for SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.
+The case fatality ratio for COVID-19 was much lower than that for SARS of 2003, but the transmission rate was significantly higher, with a significant total death toll.